biru-dash/Wendy-hackathon/docs/hackathon_agenda.md

 # Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser

 # Install dependencies
-pip install google-adk google-cloud-aiplatform google-cloud-bigquery
+pip install google-adk google-cloud-aiplatform google-cloud-bigquery streamlit

 # Authenticate with Google Cloud
 # This will open a browser window - use your Wendy's email to sign in